-Enjoy a french style lunch on the Seine River
+Enjoy a French-style lunch on the Seine

 Paris Sightseeing Bus

-Many of these tours usually start in the vicinity of the Eiffel Tower and the Seine to take tourists on a route around the city where they can take a quick look at the most emblematic monuments, such as: La Concorde, Paris Opera, Le Champs Elysée, Arc de Triomphe, L' Ecole Militarie, Eiffel Tower and more.
+Many of these tours usually start in the vicinity of the Eiffel Tower and the Seine to take tourists on a route through the city where they can take a quick look at the most emblematic monuments, such as: La Concorde, Paris Opera, Le Champs Elysée, Arc de Triomphe, L' Ecole Militarie, Eiffel Tower and more.

 - Schedule: This type of service is usually available from 9.30 am to 5 pm.
 A new bus leaves every 40 minutes on average.